gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 * **Sample Cache**

     In addition to regular streams, the user can also use [Sample Cache](https://freedesktop.org/software/pulseaudio/doxygen/scache.html) to upload named batches of samples to the server without playing them and start playback later.
-This is a simple way to overcome problems with latency.

 * **Introspection**